a-wall/instrument-viewer/README.md

 Instrument Price Viewer
 ================

-.NET WPF application demonstrating using reactive design patterns for achieving the great user experience.
+.NET WPF application demonstrating using the reactive design patterns for achieving the great user experience.

 The application contains the following views:
 * Instrument Price Grid